amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 We can see from the output that the execution time using the `row_number` was around **8.5s**, and the `lateral` was around **0.9s**.

-The `row_number` solution has to do a lot more work, reading through all the table rows and remove a lot of rows, so it can return the desired output.
+The `row_number` solution has to do a lot more work, reading through all the table rows and removing a lot of rows, so it can return the desired output.
 This is visible by its execution time.
 While the `lateral` join solution is able to make use of indexes and a better sort method.

 There is probably a few things we could do to optimize both the `row_number` solution and the `lateral` one.
-But we in general, for this TOP-N case, the `lateral join` is a better fit.
+But, in general, for this TOP-N case, the `lateral join` is a better fit.

 I hope that helps!